tom-r3/kindhearts/README.md

 THINGS TO DO

-- text under FAQ section of website
 - button to FAQ on homepage
 - hook up all contact us buttons
 - set up map and form on contact page
-- change photo on rates page
 - update all nav bars and footers with correct links
 - add lateral navigation
-- add picture to serivices page
 - change services page icon
+- remove search bar

+IMAGES
+- change pic on rates page
+- add pic to services page
-- add photo to ideas page
+- add pic to ideas page
+- add pic to links page

+BLOCKED
 - blog page
-- helpful links page
 - news and education page
+- text under FAQ section of website